 Louis Antoine Marie Joseph Dollo completed his degree in civil engineering in 1877.
 He devoted five years to industrial pursuits, then left his homeland of France for Belgium.
 Working at the Musée Royal d'Histoire Naturelle de Belgique, he concentrated primarily on Iguanodon, the dinosaur originally discovered and named by Gideon Mantell.

 Dollo's timing was fortunate.
 In 1878, an underground coal mine in southeast Belgium proved to be the final resting place of 31 well-preserved Iguanodon dinosaurs.
-Dollo oversaw the preparation and articulation of the skeletons, and in 1882, published the first of several papers about the fossils.
+Dollo arrived at the Belgian institute as study of those fossils got underway.
+He oversaw the preparation and articulation of the skeletons, and in 1882, published the first of several papers about the fossils.
 He discussed the preservation of the skeletons, identified two separate species and addressed their posture.
 Dollo advocated a bipedal, kangaroo-like stance for Iguanodon.
 The posture has since been overturned, but paleontologists do acknowledge that Iguanodon probably stood primarily on its hind legs.
 Dollo speculated that Iguanodon was amphibious and used its powerful tail to swim like crocodiles.
+(At the time, the leading hypothesis was that the Iguanodon herd had plunged into the water to escape carnivorous dinosaurs pursuing them.)
 He also found that the "horn" that Mantell originally placed on the animal's snout was really a thumb spike.

-Dollo's background as an engineer was evident in his writing style, which was concise, direct and usually in numbered paragraphs or lists.
+Dollo's engineering expertise was as evident in his writing as it was in his fossil mounts.
+His writing was concise, direct and usually in numbered paragraphs or lists.
 When addressing two different forms of Iguanodon, he reasoned as follows.

 Besides his extensive studies of Iguanodon, Dollo helped establish what is now known as paleobiology.
 He found that detailed studies of fossil anatomy could be used to reconstruct the adaptations of extinct animals.
 In 1893, he established Dollo's Law, also known as the Law of Irreversible Evolution.
 He hypothesized that organisms could evolve particular specializations but could not later lose those specializations.
 Horses, for example, could not re-evolve the side toes they had already lost.